GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 This is one of the most complex challenges.
 This should take approximately **45 minutes**.

 The goal of this challenge is to insert the movie data, along with the vector embeddings into the database, under the table **movies**.
 Each movie's data is stored along with a vector representation of its relevant fields in a row.
 When performing a vector search, the vector representing the search query sent to the db, and the db returns similar vectors.
-Along with these vectors, we ask postgres to also send the other fields that are interesting to us (such as the movie title, actors, plot etc.).
+Along with these vectors, we ask Postgres to also send the other fields that are interesting to us (such as the movie title, actors, plot etc.).

 This challenge includes creating an embedding per movie, and uploading the remainder of the metadata for each movie into each row.
 A row will look like this.